-Update September 21, 2020: The DEI Committee is made up of Omar Abdelrahman, Rolf Jentoft, Ashish Kulkarni, Sarah Perry, Shelly Peyton (Chair), and Jessica Schiffman.
+Update October 13, 2020: The DEI Committee is made up of Omar Abdelrahman, Rolf Jentoft, Ashish Kulkarni, Sarah Perry, Shelly Peyton (Chair), Jessica Schiffman, Isaac Ramirez and Sydney Foster.

 The Department Seminar Committee will implement several initiatives to ensure the diversity of seminar speakers reflects the diversity of the US population.